WildCodeSchool/lyon-php-2003-project3-rocketschool/README.md

     - configure your MailerDNS
 5. Run `php bin/console doctrine:database:create` to create the database
 6. Run `php bin/console doctrine:migration:migrate` to set the database
-7. Run `php bin/console doctrine:fixtures:load` to load fixtures
+7. Run `php bin/console doctrine:fixtures:load --group=groupProd` to load fixtures
 8. Run `yarn encore production` to build assets, css and js
 9. Start the server
 Add additional notes about how to deploy this on a live system